One of the most popular Baas solutions, Firebase, was launched in 2011 and acquired by Google in 2014.

 What is Firebase

 Firebase developed by Google is one of the leading BaaS (Backend-as-a-Service) solutions on the market.
-It allows connecting and sharing data between Android, iOS, and web applications.
+It allows connecting and sharing of data between Android, iOS, and web applications.
 It is an infrastructure that doesn’t require setting up servers and can be configured with an online web console.
 With Firebase’s real-time database, all of your data is synced in real-time and can still be persisted and processed offline.

 Based on our experience, we concluded that Firebase is especially suitable for building MVPs.
 We have broken down the advantages and the possible obstacles to prof this statement.
 Let’s look at the details.
+We are continuing our series of articles about building MVPs of technical products, having already covered where to start and what are the possible limitations (or lack thereof).

 - As Google’s platform, it is widely recognizable and thus easier to pitch to clients.
 Given Google’s notoriety, customers happen to have immediate faith in it.

 - Configuring Firebase is quick.
-It allows you to have a faster project start, and it also can be assembled approximately 2X faster than Python backend.
+It allows you to have a faster project start, and it also can be assembled approximately 2X faster than the Python backend.

 - While working, you can keep an eye on your project in Firestore where you can synchronise and update data in real-time.